elastickent/bsd-amd64-filebeat/README.md

 # bsd-amd64-filebeat
-pfsense / freebsd binaries and configuration files for using the pfsense as an network sensor for the Elastic Stack.
+pfsense / freebsd amd64 prebuilt binaries and configuration files for using the pfsense as an network sensor for the Elastic Stack.

 WARNING: Please take a config snapshot of your pfsense configuration and make sure you can use it before proceeding.